pheebcodes/personal-site/db/main.md

 before that i was architecting a new website in react for an automotive parts retailer chain. a long time ago i was also building websites and calendaring systems for public libraries across north america.

-outside of work i stream on twitch 3 days a week. my current schedule is tuesday 7&ndash;10PM, thursday 7&ndash;10PM, and saturday 2&ndash;5PM (all times EST). most of the time i play games, but sometimes i code and fiddle with hobby electronics. you can find my up-to-date schedule on my twitch profile.